sendgrid/dx-automator/README.md

 ```

 ## Troubleshooting
-For any issue, comment, or suggestion - please make an issue in the [github repo](https://github.com/sendgrid/dx-automator).
+For any issue, comment, or suggestion - please make an issue in the [GitHub repo](https://github.com/sendgrid/dx-automator).
 We want everything out in the open, so that if someone finds the same issue they can find the answer easily!
 This also makes it easy for us to track all our conversations.
 Yes, we have this system hooked up to this repo!

 ### Docker Machine is not working properly
 If you have already installed and can't get the eval statement to work, try this to restart your machine: